Nominations will close on January 12, 2018 at 11:59 pm

-Architecture & Design – These nominees are literally building our city.
+Architecture, Engineering, and Construction – These foundational members of the Austin community are doing more than building infrastructure, they are serving as pillars of support for our city’s diverse and vibrant population.
 This category honors the professionals, associates, and private business owners contributing to Austin’s growing commercial, residential, public, multifamily, and private developments.
-Roles include, but are not limited to architects, interior designers, general contractors, and landscape architects.
+Roles include, but are not limited to architects, interior designers, general contractors, engineers, and landscape architects.

-Arts, Media, and Entertainment – These individuals bring beauty, knowledge, and laughter into our community through their work in the arts, media, and entertainment.
+Arts and Entertainment – Each member of this distinguished cast of characters brings beauty, knowledge, and laughter into our community through his or her work in the arts and entertainment.
 This category honors those professionals working in digital media, film, television, and entertainment, as well as fashion and the arts.
 Roles include, but are not limited to, artists, fashion designers, filmographers, YouTube personalities, musicians, and festival coordinators.

-Culinary Arts, Events, and Hospitality – These nominees are contributing to Austin’s well-deserved reputation as a destination and a foodie city.
+Culinary Arts, Events, and Hospitality – Rendering Austin a paragon among the world’s preeminent destination and food cities, these individuals have added the dash of originality and authenticity which has proven a main ingredient in Austin’s meteoric rise to the very peak of the globally-oriented hubs of culture.
 This category honors the professionals, associates, and private business owners serving in Austin’s fast-growing restaurant and hospitality scene.
 Roles include, but are not limited to, chefs, farmers, event planners, hotel owners and managers, restaurant critics, food journalists and bloggers.

-Journalism, Marketing, Communications & Public Relations – These individuals don’t stop until they know the entire story, and they’re guiding the narrative.
+Journalism, Marketing, and Public Relations – These wordsmiths don’t stop until they know the entire story, and they’re guiding the narrative.
 This category honors those professionals that go above and beyond to provide quality news, current events, publicity, and messaging.
-They are our storytellers.
 Roles include, but are not limited to, broadcast journalists, print journalists, investigative journalists, writers, editors, producers, news reporters, radio and television personalities, directors, advertising, marketing, public relations, media relations, crisis communications, speech writing, and presentation skills training.

-Legal – No objection to these nominees who serve the legal industry through traditional and nontraditional legal services.
+Legal – These guardians of justice are balancing their time serving the community with serving the legal industry through traditional and nontraditional legal services.
 These individuals fulfill both the private sector and government agencies.
 Roles include, but are not limited to, attorneys, legal assistants, and legal support services (i.e. legal research, software, supplies sales agents and developers).

-Medicine, Healthcare & Life Sciences – An apple a day can’t keep these nominees away.
+Medicine and Healthcare – Forming one of the healthiest cities is America, nominees in this category are keeping a finger on the pulse Austin’s health.
 These individuals represent the healthcare industry, as well as those deeply committed to advancing the research of life sciences.
 Roles include, but are not limited to, doctors, nurses, assistants, and administrative leaders in all fields of medicine and healthcare, scientists, biologists, chemists, lab technicians, and research professionals.

-Nonprofit Service – These individuals work tirelessly to advance, preserve, and positively impact the Austin community through their careers as nonprofit and/or social service organization professionals.
+Nonprofit Service – These philanthropists work tirelessly to advance, preserve, and enhance the Austin community through their careers as nonprofit and/or social service organization professionals.
 This category honors those leading and serving such entities, realizing diverse missions that aim to meet the needs of Austin’s most vulnerable populations.
 Roles include, but are not limited to, nonprofit executive directors, directors of development, religious leaders, outreach coordinators, case management, social workers, and advocacy professionals.

-Real Estate – Austin is exploding and these individuals play a large role in attracting companies and people.
-This category recognizes individuals in commercial and residential real estate industry that are busy keeping Austin’s real estate boom alive and well.
+Real Estate – Austin is exploding and these individuals are agents in attracting companies and people.
+This category recognizes individuals in the commercial and residential real estate industry that are busy keeping Austin’s real estate boom alive and well.
 Roles include, but are not limited to real estate agents, brokers, professionals at title companies, and individuals working in investment sales, capital markets, and multifamily representation.

-Sports, Wellness & Fitness – This category recognizes individuals who are dedicated to promoting healthy communities in body, mind and spirit.
+Sports, Wellness, and Fitness – This category recognizes individuals who making strides in promoting healthy communities in body, mind and spirit.
 Roles include, but are not limited to, trainers, athletes, business owners, counselors, spiritual advisors, yoga instructors, and coaches.

 Technology – From the early days of MCC and SemaTech, to the growth of Apple and Google in Central Texas, Austin is a tech town.
-This category honors nominees who are building our future by advancing the technologies we will need for a prosperous tomorrow, and finding solutions to social, cultural, economic, and/or environmental problems.
+This category honors nominees who are advancing the technologies we will need for a prosperous tomorrow, and finding solutions to social, cultural, economic, and environmental problems.
 Roles include, but are not limited to, scientists, engineers, coders, analysts, researchers, software developers, sharing economy advocates and representatives.

-Youth & Education – This category recognizes individuals in a public, private, or nonprofit educational vocation who positively impact the education system and opportunities in our community.
+Youth and Education – Sharpening the minds of our future leaders, this category recognizes individuals in a public, private, or nonprofit educational vocation who positively impact the education system and opportunities in our community.
 Roles include, but are not limited to, teachers, administrators, education advocates, volunteers, school counselors, and tutors.